dimroc/blog/_posts/2016-02-28-using-apis-to-beat-wallstreet-estimates.md

 ## All of that for $3K

 It was by far the surest I had ever been that a stock would pop on earnings, and I was timid.
-I needed some Wolf of Wallstreet that day and I didn't have it.
+I needed some Wolf of Wall Street that day and I didn't have it.
 But you always say that after a successful trade!
 It was a great experience and I'm hoping that the stars will align again, but I've accepted that it might not happen for months, quarters, or even years.